openstack/bifrost/playbooks/roles/bifrost-create-dib-image/README.md

 Role Variables
 --------------

+The role can use the disk-image-create or ramdisk-image-create scripts.
+Which script is used is controlled by the build_ramdisk variable.
+The default is false.

+build_ramdisk: false

 The dib_env_vars are settings for the diskimage-builder environment variables which allow settings to be passed to elements that are being utilized to build a disk image.
 More information on diskimage-builder can be found at http://git.openstack.org/cgit/openstack/diskimage-builder/.
 Additionally, an extra_dib_elements setting exists which is a space separated list of elements to incorporate into the image.